 The Department does not allow interpreters to be present during any drive test.

 The Department is authorized to waive the fee for homeless persons under 25 years of age to obtain an original, renewal or duplicate license, ID or DAC.
 This is a one-time exemption.
 You must apply in person at DMV office and complete the declaration form.

 Driver Authorization Cards cost $22.25 plus an additional $25 testing fee if tests are required.
 Retests are $10 each.

 Renewals cost $22.25.
 You must renew in person at a DMV office.
 DACs are valid for four years and expire on your birthday.

 All applicants take a vision test.
 A written and drive test will be required if you have never been licensed in the U.S. Tests may be waived if you hold a current U.S. driver's license.
 See Testing.

-No. Commercial drivers must meet the proof of identity requirements for a standard license and comply with federal commercial licensing laws.
+No. Commercial drivers must meet the proof of identity requirements for a Real ID or standard license and comply with federal commercial licensing laws.
 See Commercial Licensing.